 It is time that all airlines transiting through or to the UAE cease serving alcohol to passengers, criminalising them and risking their arrest.
 If consumption of alcohol is illegal in the UAE, airlines are complicit in serving alcohol to their passengers and need to be accountable and liable for their actions.
 I expect that we will soon see airlines being sued for damages and losses incurred by their passengers when they are arrested.
 Perhaps when criminalising passengers results in financial losses for the airlines, we will see the practice cease”.

-David Haigh, partner at Detained in Dubai said: “It’s heartbreaking to see a mother and child arrested over something so trivial as a glass of wine.
-I was held in detention, tortured and abused in Dubai and know what the system is like.
+“It’s heartbreaking to see a mother and child arrested over something so trivial as a glass of wine.
 This is a regime that has open complaints at the United Nations for human rights violations, torture and the enforced disappearance of Princess Latifa, the ruler’s of Dubai’s own daughter.
 This is not a country that tourists should be spending their money in or supporting in any way.
 The UAE jails people for poppy seed bread rolls, for prescribed medicines, for their use of twitter and for consuming alcohol at licensed premises.
 It persecutes the LGBTQ community and jails rape victims for sex outside marriage.
 British nationals are strongly advised to avoid the UAE and choose safer holiday destinations”.